programminghistorian/jekyll/lessons/installing-omeka.md

     wget http://omeka.org/files/omeka-2.4.zip

 This will download Omeka to your public directory.
+Let's first install `unzip` in case our server doesn't already have it:

+    apt-get install unzip

-Now unzip it like this:
+Now we can unzip the Omeka zip file like this:

     unzip omeka-2.4.zip